aulfdt/siaul038/README.md

 - 👋 Hi, I’m @siaul038
-- 👀 I’m interested in UI/UX Design
+- 👀 I’m interested in UI/UX Design and Data Science
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...